excid3/prologger/README.md

 # Contributions

-If you would like to contribute simply fork the project, setup an github application key [here](https://github.com/account/applications) and insert it there.
+If you would like to contribute simply fork the project, setup an github application key [here](https://github.com/account/applications) and insert it in the views.py

 I would welcome pulls from things I am not skilled in.
 Like web design. :) Also if you can think of cool achievements, pull requests are more than welcome.
 Also add yourself to the Authors file.

 # Continuous Deployment

-I have a Jenkins instance up at brodidyouhear.com/jenkins -- if you request access email me.
+I have a Jenkins instance up at brodidyouhear.com/jenkins -- if you require access email [me](mailto:yusuf.mahdi@gmail.com).
 When your changes are pulled in it should go live within a couple of minutes :)

 prologger.ep.io.

 # Special Thanks

 https://github.com/jboesch/Gritter  -- Jordan Boesch

 https://github.com/ask/python-github2 -- Ask Solem Hoel

 https://github.com/django/django -- Django

-ep.io -- best django hosting site ever.
+[ep.io](http://www.ep.io/) -- best django hosting site ever.

 # Known Issues